aratinau/api-platform-pagination/README.md

 Inspired from https://github.com/api-platform/demo

-There is six examples in this repo
+There is seven examples in this repo

 ## First Example use raw data from a csv file